• logo

 Teaching methods: open, closed or customized

 Although this training is mainly offered in a classroom setting, we understand that you may want to ask questions in a private setting due to the nature of your work.
-We can provide a private training at our location for a minimum of twelve participants.
+We can provide a private training at our location for a minimum of eight participants.
 We also offer fully customized training courses, based on (parts of) this training course.
 We are happy to provide you with a tailor-made proposal.

 All our instructors have been screened and have concluded confidentiality agreements with various government services.
 A specific confidentiality agreement for your organization or service is also possible.